 Mentors may be in departments other than the department of the prospective trainee but are working in areas well aligned with the trainee’s interests.
 MSCI Program Directors are available to provide advice to trainees who have questions about mentors.

 Active clinical research projects are conducted by faculty members in a variety of successful groups, including Clinical Pharmacology, Endocrinology/Metabolism, Hematology/Oncology, Vaccine Development, Genetics, Psychiatry, and in several divisions of the departments of Medicine, Pediatrics, Surgery, and Anesthesiology.
 MSCI Program Directors are available to advise trainees and prospective trainee sponsors about the research interests of specific investigators.
-Review the list of clinical research projects conducted by 2019-2021 trainees and 2020-2022 trainees.
+Review the list of clinical research projects conducted by 2020-2022 trainees.

 Not necessarily.
 In fact, an important aspect of this program is to encourage the placement of trainees in research programs which are located in different divisions or departments.
 The trainee would be exposed to the wider culture of clinical research and bring back skills and ideas that might advance the clinical research agenda of the trainee’s home department.
 In addition, the trainee would be able to maintain collegial relationships with the research mentor’s research group, as the trainee’s career moves toward independence and successful competition for extramural funding.